laanwj/k210-sdk-stuff/rom/README.md

-a mere year ago riscv community had one sloppy gcc8 toolchain.
+a mere year ago riscv community only had one sloppy gcc8 toolchain. look at us today.

-look at us today. what an amazing journey.
+what an amazing journey.

-### 88000000-8801ffff

 ```
+88000000-8801ffff:

 entry                           88000000    140
 entry_hart0                     88000124    24
 exit                            88001a04    64